hyperledger/iroha/docs/source/develop/api/commands.rst

-    "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to add", "> 0", "200.02"
+    "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to add", "> 0", "200.02" "Description", "description of the transaction", "Max length of description (set in genesis block, by default is 100*1024)", "Mint assets"

 Validation
 ^^^^^^^^^^